ISEL-STRESSES/Gomoku-Web/docs/API-doc.md

 #### Bad Request

-This error happens when for example you try to create a user and the username or password is invalid.
+This error happens when, for example, you try to create a user and the username or password is invalid.

 - **Sample Error Response:**